 After every use, you should clean the Silberpfeil (and all other throwing knives, too) with a washcloth and then dry it thoroughly.

 As of 2003, Hubertus decided not to manufacture this knife any longer.
 Beware: There are knives on the market from other companies with a similar design, sometimes even the name Silberpfeil, but they can not be recommended!
 In my experience, they have a sharp blade to cut your hand, the sharp angles make for an uncomfortable grip, and they are made from cheap metal that tends to bend.
-Beginners should now go for the Gran Lanxador by Nieto.
+Beginners should now go for the Faka throwing knife.